 Baseball star, Satchel Paige, once said, “How old would you be if you didn’t know how old you are?” – and research suggests that Paige could have the right idea.

-Not only does the average person over 60 say that they feel 12 years and five months younger than their actual age, but a recent study also found that people who perceived themselves as older, were biologically older – highlighting a strong correlation between the mind and body.
+Not only does the average person over 60 say that they feel 12 years and five months younger than their actual age, but a recent study also found that people who perceived themselves as older, were biologically older.
+This highlights a strong link between the mind and body.

 While it can be difficult to disregard numbers and societal expectations about age, if we do – and start living a life that’s centred around our own beliefs, values, interests, and passions – the possibilities for who we can be and what we can achieve become limitless.